icon-project/multisig-wallet/README.md

 ### Methods(Read-only)

-Ballow is list of read-only method. by calling these method, you can get information of wallet.
+Below is list of read-only method. by calling these method, you can get information of wallet.

 #### getRequirements